chradajan/ClashBot/README.md

 - Automatically set users' nicknames equal to their in-game usernames.
 ## Discord Server Requirements

 ClashBot requires certain roles and channels to be present on the server.
-The exact names of these roles and channels can be configured (see [Setup](#Setup)).
+The exact names of these roles and channels can be configured (see [Installation](#Installation)).
 A basic template of a server configured to utilize ClashBot can be found [here](https://discord.new/w4MqRZYMERr4).

 #### Roles